Administrative Suspension for DUI

 Finding a DUI Attorney for the Administrative Suspension

-If you were arrested for DUI in Hillsborough County, FL, then you need an attorney to help you fight the DUI administrative suspension of your driver’s license.
-Your attorney can demand a formal review hearing with the Bureau of Administrative Review office in Tampa, FL, to contest the suspension.
+If you were arrested for DUI in Hillsborough County, FL, you need an attorney to help you fight the DUI administrative suspension of your driver’s license.
+Your attorney can demand a formal review hearing with the Bureau of Administrative Review (BAR) office in Tampa, FL, to contest the suspension.

 Your attorney can also help you demand a 42-day permit so that you can continue driving while your attorney fights the suspension.
 Any undue process that creates an undue hardship deprives the Petitioner of meaningful review and denies him the remedy afforded under Florida Statutes § 322.2615(b).